How to use Gorgias automation to route tickets by language and storefront

 First up, you need to set up a team for each group you plan to route tickets to.
 So, if you support English, French, and German, you’ll create three separate teams.
 If you have a US and a UK storefront, you'll make two teams for those.

-Give your team a clear, obvious name, like "Support - French" or "Storefront - UK".
-This will save you headaches later.
+3. Give your team a clear, obvious name, like "Support - French" or "Storefront - UK".

 Step 2: Create routing rules

 With your teams in place, it’s time to build the rules that will automatically send tickets to them.
-You'll need to create one rule for every single condition you want to route by.
+You'll need to create a rule for each condition you want to route by.

 For routing by language:

-Gorgias does a pretty good job of automatically detecting a message's language.
+Gorgias does a great job of automatically detecting a message's language.
 You can use this detection as a trigger for your rule.

-Name your rule something descriptive so you can remember what it does, like "[Auto-assign] Route French Tickets".
+3. Name your rule something descriptive, like "[Auto-assign] Route French Tickets".

 A screenshot showing the rule creation interface in Gorgias, where conditions like message language are set up for ticket routing.